-What We Know About the
+What We Know About the Learning Process

-The convergence of intelligence theories and learning theories suggests similar methods for more effective teaching and learning.
+The convergence of learning theories suggests similar methods for more effective teaching and learning.
 For instance, if we accept Gardner's theory that the mind’s capacity for learning is much broader than traditionally assumed, we can probably go along with Kolb's assertion that individuals have a natural ability to learn through a variety of methods.
 We can further conclude from the studies of Caine and Caine that connectedness is a key to effective learning.
 The following summary statements about effective learning are a distillation of the theories of intelligence and learning these researchers champion:

 - Most people learn best in a concrete manner involving personal participation, physical or hands-on activities, and opportunities for personal discovery.